“A funky little guesthouse with just 6 rooms and a cocktail bar, centrally located in one of the oldest parts of the city”

 Family friendly accommodation:

-The Canal View rooms each have space for 1 rollaway bed or baby cot, however there's only 1 cot and 1 extra bed available in the entire hotel, so it's very much subject to availability.
+Canal View rooms can sleep 3 (1 rollaway bed or baby cot).
 Children up to 15 years can stay in their parents' room on an extra bed.
 Families with 2 children should book a 1 Canal View room and 1 Garden View room on the same floor (request when booking).